Fox's Book of Martyrs

 the Danes, that the soldiers dragged him out of the camp and beat him

-stroke to his martyrdom, April 19, A.D.
+the finishing stroke to his martyrdom, April 19, A.D.
 1012.
-This transaction happened on the
+This transaction

 Gerard,

-determined to visit the Holy Land.
-Going into Hungary, he became acquainted
+time, and then determined to visit the Holy Land.
+Going into Hungary, he became

-with Stephen, the king of that country, who made him bishop of Chonad.
+acquainted with Stephen, the king of that country, who made him bishop of

-religion out of Hungary.
-The ambitious prince came into the proposal, but
+the Christian religion out of Hungary.
+The ambitious prince came into the

 Stanislaus,

-subservient to all the purposes of charity and benevolence.
-Stanislaus remained
+latter they rendered subservient to all the purposes of charity and

 Bolislaus,